guarrasi1995/guarrasi1995.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Valerio Guarrasi, an Italian Data Scientist who has lived in South Korea, the United States and Italy, defining my multicultural background and education.
+I am Valerio Guarrasi, a passionate Italian Data Scientist whose career and personal journey have been enriched by living in South Korea, the United States, Sweden and Italy.
+This unique blend of experiences has shaped my multicultural perspective and academic path.

-My attraction towards the technological world, its fast-changing nature and how it affects the dynamics of our reality, has determined my academic path.
-I completed my PhD and Master’s Degree in Data Science at Sapienza University in Rome after obtaining my Bachelor’s Degree in Management Engineering.
+Driven by a fascination with the ever-evolving technological landscape and its profound impact on our societal reality, I have pursued an academic career that mirrors this interest.
+I earned both my PhD and Master's Degree in Data Science from Sapienza University of Rome, following a Bachelor's Degree in Management Engineering.

-Currently, I am Assistant Professor at Università Campus Bio-Medico di Roma, focusing on the optimization of multimodal deep learning for bio-medical applications.
+Currently, I hold the position of Assistant Professor at Università Campus Bio-Medico of Rome.
+My research is primarily focused on enhancing multimodal deep learning techniques for biomedical applications, a field where I aim to contribute significantly by leveraging my diverse background and expertise.